weblue/naders.page/_posts/2021-05-28-On-subject-of-blogs.md

 Seven years later, I find myself graduated with my CS degree, four years into my engineering job, and constantly finding myself with technical ideas and general thoughts I'm only *sometimes* able to explore.
 These days, I'm constantly wishing I had more hours in the day to explore potential app ideas or proofs of concept.
 I'm also a huge fan of introspection and  hope to learn more about myself at every opportunity I get.
 Naturally, this leads me to think that **a blog might help me sort myself out**.
 And although it's not ideal that I lacked the foresight to document my previous experiments or go deeper into exploring some of my older curiosities, I guess it's **better late than never**.

 > “The most important conversations you’ll ever have are the ones you’ll have with yourself.” — David Goggins

+__6/4/2021 Edit:__

+While blogging thoughts is cathartic, I think there's also value in applying these thoughts or finding examples of them in action.
+A lot of my thoughts tend to be abstract, and adding examples might help connect with more people.
+Examples of these theories should also serve as proofs (as much as ideas can be proven).
+Not sure how many people I'd ever expect to see this, but I imagine the value should still be there.